open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 List of features:
 1. Library
 2. Courses
+3. Exams
-3. Surveys
+4. Surveys
-4. Teams
+5. Teams
-5. Meetups
+6. Meetups
-6. News
+7. News
-7. Achievement
+8. Achievement
-8. Feedback
+9. Feedback
-9. Manager
+10. Manager

 ## Library
 The Library is home to the community's collection of media and other resources.
 Click [here](library.md) to learn more about Library.